This programme will run from September to June annually.

 - Attend higher education career fairs such as Higher Options in the RDS (September | 3-day event)

 - Attend school visits with IADT Schools Liaison Officer and/or any other staff member.
-This involves talking about the SA’s programme and their experience as a student in IADT.
+This involves talking about courses and their experience as a student in IADT.

 - Conduct campus tours for schools visiting IADT.